What is a Waste Authority?

 What is WRRMA?

-WRRMA is a waste authority formed by seven municipalities in Washtenaw County.
+WRRMA is a waste authority formed by eight municipalities in Washtenaw County.
 Ann Arbor Charter Township, Pittsfield Charter Township, Scio Township, and Ypsilanti Township, in addition to the cities of Ann Arbor, Dexter, Saline, and Ypsilanti are all members of WRRMA.
 WRRMA officially formed in September 2019.

 WRRMA’s short-term goal is to increase the quality of the recycling streams in its member communities.
 This means we are trying to work with our residents, businesses, and partners to recycle better.
 Delegates from member communities meet with Washtenaw County staff and legal counsel at monthly intervals.
 Check our meetings page for more information.